Team Lotus: 1980s

-After Chapman's death, the racing team was continued by his widow, Hazel, and managed by Peter Warr, but a series of F1 designs proved unsuccessful.
+After Chapman's death, the racing team was continued by his widow, Hazel, and managed by Peter Warr, but a series of F1 designs proved unsuccessful since then.
 Midway through 1983 Lotus hired French designer Gérard Ducarouge and, in five weeks, he built the Renault turbo powered 94T.
 A switch to Goodyear tyres in 1984 enabled Elio de Angelis to finish third in the World Championship, despite the fact that the Italian did not win a race.
 The team also finished in 3rd place in the Constructors' Championship.

 When Nigel Mansell departed at the end of the year the team hired Ayrton Senna.
 The Lotus 97T scored victories with de Angelis at Imola and Senna in Portugal and Belgium.
 The team, although it had now won three races instead of none, lost 3rd in the Constructors' Championship to Williams (who beat them on countback with 4 wins).
 Senna scored eight pole positions, with two wins (Spain and Detroit) in 1986 driving the evolutionary Lotus 98T.
 Lotus regained 3rd in the Constructors' Championship, passing Ferrari.
 At the end of the year the team lost its long-time backing from John Player & Sons and found new sponsorship with Camel.
 Senna's skills attracted the attention of the Honda Motor Company and when Lotus agreed to run Satoru Nakajima as its second driver a deal for engines was agreed.
 The Ducarouge-designed 99T featured active suspension, but Senna was able to win just twice: at Monaco and Detroit, with the team again finishing 3rd in the Constructors' Championship, like the previous year behind British rivals Williams and McLaren, but ahead of Ferrari.